 A study of the philosophy and methodology of disciple development, based on selected portions of the life of Christ.
-Limited enrollment.
+Limited enrollment (with priority given to seniors majoring in the department and seniors majoring in other departments).
 Enrollment requires consent of the professor.